Margaret of France was born to King Philip III of France and Maria of Brabant.

 Margaret’s husband, King Edward I died at Burgh-on-Sands, Northumberland from dysentery.
 He was succeeded by his son from his first marriage, Edward II

 Margaret was annoyed when Edward II controversially created his favourite Piers Gaveston Earl of Cornwall.
 She had hoped that the title would be given to her eldest son, Thomas.

 , the 12 year old daughter of Philip IV of France.

 1308 (25th February)

-Margaret attended the coronation of Edward and Isabella at Westminster Abbey.
+Margaret attended the coronation of Edward II and Isabella of France at Westminster Abbey.

 Margaret and her children went to live in Marlborough Castle away from court and the influence of Piers Gaveston.